-In a study in published in Scientific Reports, Fulvio D`Acquisto and colleagues from Queen Mary University of London, UK, in recently showed that 8 days of massage-like therapy (hand- but not brush-stroked mice) resulted in modulation of murine immune system’s parameters through the sympathetic innervation and noradrenaline release.
+In a study published in Scientific Reports, Fulvio D`Acquisto and colleagues from Queen Mary University of London, UK showed that 8 days of massage-like therapy (hand- but not brush-stroked mice) resulted in modulation of murine immune system’s parameters through the sympathetic innervation and noradrenaline release.

 In this study, both human (finger-driven) and non-human (brush stroke-driven) stroking showed a trend towards an increase in T cell number in lymphoid organs.
 However, only hand-delivered-stroking showed a statistical significant difference compared to control, reinforcing the hypothesis that the application of a controlled pressure might not be the sole parameter that contributes to the therapeutic effect of massage.

 Massage per se apparently had no effect on anxiety-like behaviors in mice, but the immunomodulatory effects were linked to a decreased sympathetic/noradrenergic innervation of lymphoid organs, and a reversal of of glucocorticoids’ immunosuppressive effects on thymocytes.

 The authors discuss previous research in humans suggesting that massage could either enhance vagal activity via stimulation of pressure receptors that ultimately signal the limbic system or decrease the release of norepinephrine in the blood stream causing an overall down regulation of sympathetic activity.
 Of note, prior work by this or other research groups have shown sympathetic nerves that innervate lymphoid tissues as one of the major pathways by which the neuronal and immune system communicate to maintain body homeostasis.